 It's a learning machine.

-The whole concept, as I understood it, of the creation of the Internet, which was originally done by scientists like yourself and the government for passing information back and forth, is that you could knock out This part of it, or you could knock out that part of it, like slicing a brain in half, and it would keep on going, you know?
+The whole concept, as I understood it, of the creation of the Internet, which was originally done by scientists like yourself and the government for passing information back and forth, is that you could knock out this part of it or you could knock out that part of it, like slicing a brain in half, and it would keep on going.

-It would just, it would be the Energizer Bunny of the world.
+You know, it would be the energizer bunny of the world.

-And so, when you're talking about introducing this Asimov chip, or whatever it is, that would never be harmed to humans, how could you turn off something that cannot be turned off?
+And so when you're talking about introducing this asthma chip or whatever it is, there would never be harm to humans, how could you turn off something that cannot be turned off?

 First of all, the Internet was created to fight a nuclear war.